 Probate, Trusts, Wills, Guardianship, Will Contests, and Medicaid Eligibility – Tarrant County, TX

-It can be difficult to know which steps to take after a loved one passes away, and this Firm is here to assist families in determining how to administer your loved one’s Estate.
+It can be difficult to know which steps to take after a loved one passes away, and our Firm is available to assist families in determining how to administer your loved one’s Estate.
 Each client’s facts and circumstances will be evaluated to determine which probate procedure in Texas is the best option to pursue: Small Estate Affidavit; Muniment of Title; Heirship Determination without Administration; Independent Administration; or Dependent Administration.

 As an Executor or Administrator of an estate, you have a fiduciary duty to the other beneficiaries.
 You must keep good records of everything you do on behalf of the Estate.
 Depending on the type of case, you may need to produce annual accountings to the Court in addition to the beneficiaries.